 How to get the best car insurance in Illinois

 Because premium costs are different for everyone, the cheapest car insurance in Illinois will depend on the individual.
-The cost of auto insurance is highly individualized, so to price policies, auto insurance providers draw on information such as age, sex, location, car type and driving history.
+The cost of auto insurance is highly individualized, so to price policies, auto insurance providers draw on information such as age, gender, location, car type and driving history.
+If you are shopping for car insurance, you may want to:

 Car insurance discounts in Illinois